manassaloi/manassaloi.github.io/_posts/2021-03-17-social-media-playbook.markdown

 28. Talk about BITS Pilani.

 Try these for massive success.
-Don't let your lack of life experience prevent you from following your dreams/ building your network.

 P.S Not hating on anyone.
 If I had a course to sell or wanted to build a distribution channel on Twitter or Quora, I would do the same.